Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Numerical Experiments

-We demonstrate that the $\sqrt{B\, T}$ gap established in Corollary~\ref{coro: gap}, for the construction given in \eqref{constructed_model}, is evident for practical values of $T$ and $B$, as shown in Figures~\ref{fig:performance_fixed_b} and~\ref{fig:performance_vs_b}, where $C=0$ and $b=\sqrt{2}B$.
+We demonstrate that the $\sqrt{B\, T}$ gap established in Corollary~\ref{coro:gap}, for the construction $\mathcal{I}_{\sqrt{2}B, 1}$ given in~\eqref{exp_qb}, is evident for practical values of $T$ and $B$, as shown in Figures~\ref{fig:performance_fixed_b} and~\ref{fig:performance_vs_b}, where $C_{\mathrm{a}}=C_{\mathrm{d}}=0$ and $b=\sqrt{2}B$.
 However, as shown in Figures~\ref{fig_app:performance_b10} and~\ref{fig:performance_b20} in Appendix~\ref{sec_appendix: supple_exp}, the total queue length under MaxWeight eventually becomes bounded (i.e., $O(1)$ in $T$) as $T$ increases.

-Moreover, although we do not have a theoretical guarantee for the same construction when the arrival process is extended to include variance (i.e., from $C=0$ to $C>0$), Figures~\ref{fig_app:performance_B=10_C=1} and~\ref{fig_app:performance_B=10_C=2} indicate that the performance advantage of $\LyapOpt$ over MaxWeight remains substantial.
+Moreover, although we do not have a theoretical guarantee for the same construction when the arrival process and random departure field are extended to include variances (i.e., from $C_{\mathrm{a}} = C_{\mathrm{d}} = 0$ to $C_{\mathrm{a}}, C_{\mathrm{d}} > 0$), Figures~\ref{fig_app:performance_B=10_C=1} and~\ref{fig_app:performance_B=10_C=2} indicate that the performance advantage of $\LyapOpt$ over MaxWeight remains substantial.